 Golang

-Golang is a language that combines the simplicity and efficiency of older languages like C with the modern features needed for concurrent and high-performance software development.
-It’s especially popular in developing distributed systems, cloud services, and network tools, thanks to its focus on concurrency and scalability.
+Golang is a language that combines the simplicity and efficiency of older languages like C with the modern features needed for concurrent, high-performance software development.
+Especially popular in distributed systems, cloud services, and networking tools thanks to its focus on concurrency and scalability.

-- To install on Windows, go to the Go downloads page, I download the latest MSI version for windows-amd64, it installs by default to
+- To install on Windows, head to Go downloads, download the latest MSI for windows-amd64; it installs by default at

-C:\Program Files\Go\binwhich it adds to the PATH. - To integrate with VSCode I install the extension
+C:\Program Files\Go\bin, which is added to the PATH. - To integrate with VSCode install the

-Some critical variables for an efficient Go development environment:
+Some variables critical for an efficient Go dev environment:

-Starting from Go 1.11, the Go Modules system was introduced to manage dependencies more efficiently.
-I enable it with go env -w GO111MODULE=on and create a small program to verify everything is working.
+As of Go 1.11, Go Modules manages dependencies more efficiently.
+I enable it with go env -w GO111MODULE=on and write a small program to sanity-check everything.

 go mod init hola